 Infected Blood Compensation Authority

-We are the independent arms-length body set up to pay compensation to people infected and affected by HIV, Hepatitis B and C through contaminated blood, blood products or tissue.
-We put people at the heart of our organisation and treat everyone with respect and dignity.
+We pay compensation to people infected and affected by HIV, Hepatitis B and C through contaminated blood, blood products or tissue.
+We are independent.
+We put people at the heart of our service, and treat everyone with respect and dignity.
+More about IBCA

 About the compensation